 “Dives with safety stops showed significantly fewer venous gas emboli.
 Other factors, such as, depth and bottom time influenced the efficiency of safety stops.
 Overall, safety stops are capable of significantly reducing venous gas emboli detected by Doppler in the blood of human divers”.

-Uguccioni’s study proved not only that a safety stop was beneficial to reducing the frequency of micro-bubbles, but also that multiple stops at 9, 6 and 3m depth were more beneficial than a single stop at 5m.
-This was further supported by a further DAN study; “What Ascent Profile For the Prevention of Decompression Sickness“.
+Uguccioni’s study proved not only that a safety stop was beneficial to reducing the frequency of micro-bubbles, but also that multiple stops at 9, 6, and 3m depth were more beneficial than a single stop at 5m.

 The profile of individual dives or repetitive or multi-day diving routines is an important factor in determining bubble formation.
 Saw-tooth dive profiles create more bubbles with each rise in depth.
 This cumulative effect leads to a much higher bubble score by the time the final ascent is completed.

 A similar situation occurs over a longer time period when divers complete intensive repetitive diving (3+ dives per day) and extended periods of multi-day diving.
 This is common behavior on diving-focused vacations or for novice divers with weak buoyancy control who struggle to maintain consistent depth on shallow dives.

 Utilizing an appropriate ascent gas breathing mix reduces tissue tension across the surface of micro-bubbles, helping to maintain a negative pressure gradient that promotes effective off-gassing and bubble elimination.
 The higher the percentage of oxygen, the more efficient the pressure gradient is to shrink bubbles and remove nitrogen from the body.

 Adhering to a proper ascent speed, multiple shallow safety stops, and ideal ascent gasses are not taught within the curriculum of many recreational diving agencies.